Down on the Farm – Firebirds season ends, most valuable Miettinen

 Through this prism, it’s difficult to allow the frustration of a blown 2–0 lead against the Colorado Eagles in Game 4 of the Pacific Division Finals to linger.
 The Firebirds dropped the series three games to one to the oldest team in the AHL (by far), and one with legitimate Calder Cup aspirations.
 (If history is any guide, the Eagles are a shoo-in.
 The Firebirds still have never lost in the postseason to any team other than the eventual Calder Cup winner.)

 For now, a salute to the performance of the players, Coach Laxdal, and his staff is in order.
-And the future remains bright in Palm Desert.
+The future remains bright in Palm Desert.

 As mentioned, we’ll return with player-specific analysis in future editions.
 For current purposes, we’ll note that Nikke Kokko posted a .926 save percentage and a shutout last week, which earns him Sound Of Hockey Prospect of the Week honors.